teamdigitale/dati-semantic-frontend/CONTRIBUTING.md

 You're welcome to contribute to open issues with more information or by adding :+1: on them: it will help the maintainers identify the issues to be prioritized.

-### Creating a new issue

-There are three templates for new issues: `Bug report`, `Feature request` and `General issue`, pick the relevant one and follow the instructions in that template.

-If you pick `General issue` please provide a good amount of detail in order to let other people clearly understand the issue.
-After the creation of the issue, the maintainers team will promptly triage it by assigning the proper labels.

 ## Pull Requests

 After opening an issue, you may want to further contribute.